astronomer/docs/learn/get-started-with-airflow.md

 After you complete this tutorial, you'll be able to:

-- Run a local Airflow environment using the Astro CLI.
+- Create and start a local Airflow environment using the Astro CLI.
-- Manage the Astro project directory.
-- Write a new DAG.
+- Manually trigger a DAG run in the Airflow UI.
 - Navigate the Airflow UI.
-- Use code from the Astronomer Registry.
+- Write a simple Airflow DAG from scratch using the `@task` decorator and the BashOperator.

 :::tip Other ways to learn